 There is more to menopause than the end of a woman's menstrual cycle.
 However, it isn’t talked about openly, so the experience can feel overwhelming and isolating.

-She recommended that women consider the sources of information they find online.
+She recommended that women start with reliable sources of information.

 "Some women breeze through the menopause transition, but other women have significant problems with the symptoms," said Dr. McCuin.
 "I encourage women to talk to their health care provider about their concerns and possible therapeutic options if needed."

 Read on for our Q&A with Dr. McCuin.

 "Menopause is defined as the final menstrual period and usually confirmed when a woman has missed her periods for 12 consecutive months (in the absence of other obvious causes).
 It is a normal, natural event that marks the permanent end of fertility.

 "Menopause occurs, on average, at age 51, but it occurs most often between ages 45 and 55.
 NAMS describes perimenopause as the 'gradual transition' from a woman's child-bearing years to menopause, when you may begin to see sights and symptoms of the end of your cycle.
 Perimenopause can last for many years."

 What are the signs and symptoms of menopause?

 "As a woman approaches menopause, she may start to notice her periods spacing out, or skipping months.
 Some women have hot flashes and night sweats even before their period stops.

 "Each woman’s experience will be different.
 Some will have no difficulties, while others can experience everything from hot flashes, vaginal dryness, depression, mood swings and difficulty sleeping."